-‘DWTS’ Pro Keo Motsepe Gets Support From His Co-Stars Following The Death Of His Mother
+'DWTS' Pro Keo Motsepe Gets Support From His Co-Stars Following The Death Of His Mother

 "I'm so sorry Keo.
 Sending you so much love xx," added DWTS veteran Sharna Burgess.

-Dancing With the Stars judge Carrie Ann Inaba also offered condolences to the longtime DWTS choreographer.
+Dancing with the Stars judge Carrie Ann Inaba also offered condolences to the longtime choreographer.

-“I’m so sorry for your loss Keo.
-Sending you lots of love and support,” the TV judge added.
+"I'm so sorry for your loss Keo.
+Sending you lots of love and support," she wrote.

 Other co-stars, including fellow pro dancers Maskim Chmerkovskiy, Hayley Erbert, and Gleb Savchecko, posted messages and broken heart emoji, while show newcomer Pasha Pashkov told his co-star everyone is "here" for him.